maschmax/getweekdays.test/README.md

 ## Run the project

-If you use the PHP-built-in server use this command `sudo php -S localhost:80 -t getweekdays.test/public`
+If you use the PHP-built-in server use this command from a terminal, standing in your workspace directory  `sudo php -S localhost:80 -t getweekdays.test/public`